 Mike is a member of our internal legal team and is a member of the Association of Professional Pension Trustees.
-Mike has completed the Pensions Regulators Trustee Toolkit and has met all required CPD requirements.
+Mike has completed the Pensions Regulators Trustee Toolkit and holds the Pensions Management Institute's Certificate in DC Governance and Award in Pension Trusteeship (DC and DB).
+Mike has met all required CPD requirements.